Quoteme/quoteme.github.io/_posts/2021-10-30-sheaves_in_minecraft.md

 by a zombie, because actually there was one more entity nearby.
 There was indeed one zombie $z \in \Gamma(V', \mathcal{F})$ where
 $V'\subset V$ is just the player's current chunk.
-This problem/bug occurred, because the mapping which shows entities residing in an open set of our topology did not respect _restriction mappings_.
+This problem/bug occurred because the mapping which shows entities residing in an open set of our topology did not respect _restriction mappings_.
 This means, even if one takes the subset of an open set, the correlating entities in this